mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 >
 > [^zitron-case-against-ai]

+>  **OpenAI has signed multiple different deals and contracts for amounts it cannot afford to pay, that it cannot hope to raise the money to pay for, that defy the amounts of venture capital and private credit available, all to sustain a company that will burn $300 billion and has no path to profitability of any kind.**

 ### On the failure of the media to check AI companies

 > \[S]ome members of the business and tech media … have, for the most part, gotten by without having to think too hard about the actual things the companies are saying.